kjz99/SimpleNetworkingClient/Readme.md

 The JSS SimpleNetworkingClient is designed for simple point to point tcp connections.
 For example it can be used to control a payment terminal from a cash register application, running on a POS device.<br/>
 It excels in its ease of use and straight forward functionality and alleviates you from the many problems that raw tcp communication presents.

-# For what is the SimpleNetworkingClient not designed?
+# For what scenarios is the SimpleNetworkingClient not designed?
 This client is not designed for multithreaded/high performance scenario's, where multiple clients connect to a single SimpleNetworkingClient.<br/>
 For that scenario, more in depth design and programming is required anyway, defeating the purpose of the SimpleNetworkingClient.